The Basics: Overview

 - How to use the medicine the right way

-- If there are any medicines you shouldn’t take with this one
+- If there are any medicines you need to avoid while you’re taking this one

 - What the side effects could be

-- How to get rid of any unused medicine safely
+- How to get rid of unused medicine safely

 You can also ask a pharmacist if you forget how to use a medicine or you don’t understand the directions.
 Use these tips to talk with a pharmacist about your medicines.